qchenevier/MBA_memoire/doc/quotes.md

 **Digitization produces significant benefits to consumers and society**

-Consumers have been big winners in the digital economy, although most of this effect does not show up as GDP.
-Some tech firms are providing free products or services where traditional businesses once charged fees.
-In these cases, the consumer gains are siphoning value out of industries [@Manyika2015].

 Digitization has contributed to rapid GDP and productivity growth in the past, but recent gains are blurred [@Manyika2015].

 In the late 1980s, digital adoption grew in many sectors, and productivity growth soon followed, increasing annually by 1.6 percent, nearly 2.5 times as fast as in the preceding 20 years.
 This was reflect in GDP, which rose nearly 4 percent per year [@Manyika2015].

 But after 2005, these effects vanish from the measured statistics.
 Total productivity growth has fallen by two-thirds since 2005, while real GDP growth has averaged about 2 percent per year [@Manyika2015].

-The nature of productivity growth has changed in the past decade.
-Economic statistics do not reflect the full benefits of those innovations in the lives of consumers.
-Statistics are not capturing an important and innovative part of the economy because the productivity advance flows to unmeasured consumer surplus.
-E.g.: it is difficult for data to capture quality improvements and innovation in digital content and new capabilities in subsequent generations of advanced software.
 Also, it can take several years for large firms (and whole sectors) to make the changes necessary to capture the full benefits of digital investments [@Manyika2015].

 **Digitization polarizes the labor market, but can help to address some of its inefficiencies**